 In contrast to many who write about Italy, Matthew Fort does not present himself as a great expert of the country, but rather as someone with limited knowledge of the language and the country in spite of his obvious interest in the place. (more…)

-We’ve put together a list of some websites with glossary resources for mountaineering terms which we have found particularly useful.
+I’ve put together a list of some websites with glossary resources for mountaineering terms which I have found particularly useful.
 There are many more out there, but these are a good place to start….

 Today I wanted to look at how to translate the word ‘bread’.

 Easy, isn’t it?
 Bread.
 Pane.
 Pain.
 Pan.
 Brot.

 But before leaving things at that, just think for a moment about ‘bread’.
 What comes to mind?
 A loaf?
 Sliced bread?
 White bread?
 Brown bread?
 If you’re from Umbria you will probably be thinking (more…)